 The Internet of Things enables heightened surveillance, monitoring, and detection, which all combine to improve health and increase safety.
 The one caveat is that authoritarian government could use enhanced surveillance to abuse human rights, but as the internet of things examples below will show, the benefits far outweigh the potential for abuse in the hands of a few dictators.

 Sensors can collect critical information about the environment, allowing for early detection of environmental disasters like earthquakes, tsunamis, etc., thus saving lives.

-Better surveillance and tracking tools will allow authorities to detect when crime has occurred and respond much faster, keeping citizens safer.
+Better surveillance and tracking tools will allow authorities to detect when a crime has occurred and respond much faster, keeping citizens safer.
 Also, law enforcement will even be able to predict crime, stopping it from happening in the first place.
-However, this safety comes with some concerns.
+However, as mentioned above, enhanced safety comes with some concerns about privacy.

 Patient surveillance can be life-saving; automatically detecting when someone falls down or when they begin to experience a heart attack so that emergency care can be sent immediately.